Home

 Why constraints are not a blocker, they're a filter

-I've learned that constraints are often seen as obstacles to overcome, but I think they're actually tools for making better decisions.
+As a Fractional CTO, I've learned that constraints are often seen as obstacles to overcome, but I think they're actually tools for making better decisions.
 They don't block your path, they help you choose the right path.

 How Constraints Help